 The Association of Banks in Singapore (ABS) has issued the ABS Guidelines on Control Objectives and Procedures for Outsourced Service Providers (ABS Guidelines).
 The ABS Guidelines contain information security guidance for service providers who deliver services to financial institutions operating in Singapore.
 The guidelines specify the baseline organizational controls that service providers must implement in cloud outsourcing arrangements, particularly for workloads with material impact.
 The Outsourced Service Provider's Audit Report (OSPAR) is the framework that external auditors use to validate the service provider's controls against the criteria specified in the ABS Guidelines.

-An independent third-party auditor approved by ABS performed a rigorous audit of the security capabilities of Azure and Dynamics 365, including more than 120 Azure services and 10 Dynamics 365 applications, to assess their compliance with the ABS Guidelines.
-The auditor attested that the Azure and Dynamics 365 security controls were suitably designed to meet the applicable ABS controls criteria and that these controls operated effectively during the year-long testing period.
+An independent third-party auditor approved by ABS performed a rigorous audit of the security capabilities of Azure, Dynamics 365, and other Microsoft online services to assess their compliance with the ABS Guidelines.
+The auditor attested that Microsoft cloud services security controls were suitably designed to meet the applicable ABS controls criteria and that these controls operated effectively during the year-long testing period.

 Achieving the ABS OSPAR attestation demonstrates that the security controls for Microsoft in-scope services meet the ABS Guidelines, putting these services on the official list of OSPAR audited outsourced service providers that can be downloaded from the ABS outsourcing landing page.
-OSPAR attestation for Azure and Dynamics 365 provides assurance to financial services customers with facilities in Singapore that Microsoft meets the high ABS requirements for deploying compliant financial services solutions.
+OSPAR attestation for Azure, Dynamics 365, and other Microsoft online services provides assurance to financial services customers with facilities in Singapore that Microsoft meets the high ABS requirements for deploying compliant financial services solutions.